 Retention and English Learners

-North Carolina State Board of Education policy HSP-N-008 states that students may not be retained for failing to meet academic standards due to limited English proficiency.
+North Carolina State Board of Education policy HSP-N-008 states that students may not be retained for failing to meet academic standards due to English language development levels.

 Grade retention is a sensitive and serious issue with long-term implications.
 While there is no 'one-size-fits-all' answer to this question, research has indicated that "grade retention has numerous deleterious effects on student performance and long-term outcomes, and the empirical evidence fails to reveal any advantages of grade retention" (Jimerson and Renshaw).
 Please contact the ESL case manager if retention of an English Learner is being considered.